-Travel insurance can protect you from financial loss in the event of unforeseen circumstances and can help you relax knowing that you’re covered if the situation changes beyond your control.
+Travel insurance can protect you from financial loss in unforeseen circumstances and help you relax, knowing that you’re covered if the situation changes beyond your control.

 What Is Travel Insurance?

-The most popular travel insurance offering is a package or comprehensive plan which usually bundles three types of coverage (financial, medical and assistance) into a single policy.
-This type of policy often covers trip cancellation — which helps to protect travelers against losing non-refundable airline tickets, cruises and hotel bookings — baggage loss, meals and incidental expenses stemming from circumstances like unforeseen weather events.
+The most popular travel insurance offering is a package or comprehensive plan, which usually bundles three types of coverage (financial, medical, and assistance) into a single policy.
+This type of policy often covers trip cancellation — which helps to protect travelers against losing non-refundable airline tickets, cruises and hotel bookings — baggage loss, meals and incidental expenses stemming from unforeseen weather events.

 Additionally, a comprehensive travel insurance policy frequently covers medical expenses incurred during a trip, such as emergency room visits, doctor bills, medications and hospital costs.

-Finally, services such as emergency medical evacuation — which can easily cost tens of thousands of dollars — emergency legal help, assistance finding last-minute accommodations and 24/7 travel assistance are often included as well.
+Finally, services such as emergency medical evacuation — which can easily cost tens of thousands of dollars — emergency legal help, assistance finding last-minute accommodations, and 24/7 travel assistance are also included.

 Do You Need Travel Insurance?

-Travel insurance has become increasingly popular, largely due to the fact that more people around the globe are traveling.
+Travel insurance has become increasingly popular, largely because more people are traveling.
 In 2018, Americans spent approximately $3.8 billion on travel protection products — a forty percent increase from 2016.